sunnyghodeswar/crashless/docs-site/docs/limitations.md

 If you need:
 - Full OpenTelemetry compatibility → Use OpenTelemetry SDK
 - Database auto-instrumentation → Use specialized APM tools
-- <1% overhead → Use minimal configuration or manual error handling
+- Less than 1% overhead → Use minimal configuration or manual error handling
 - Offline dashboard → Use metrics export with custom dashboard

 Crashless is a **pragmatic solution** that balances features, simplicity, and performance.
 It's not trying to replace enterprise APM tools, but rather provide a simple, zero-dependency alternative for teams who want observability without the complexity.